NEWSMAKER-Modi faces mammoth task to meet India's soaring expectations

 By Sanjeev Miglani

-GANDHINAGAR, India, May 16 (Reuters) - About a year ago Narendra Modi sat down with some of India’s best and brightest to mount what one election strategist called a “shock and awe” campaign.
+NEW DELHI, May 26 (Reuters) - About a year ago Narendra Modi sat down with some of India’s best and brightest to mount what one election strategist called a “shock and awe” campaign.

 From an unmarked office in Gandhinagar, the capital of Modi’s home state of Gujarat, the young men and women, some on sabbaticals from firms like JP Morgan and Deutsche Bank, worked on turning a fragmented parliamentary election involving 543 seats into a presidential-style referendum on candidate Modi.